 Skip to content

 1. Quantitative.
-Also known as Numeric or "Number", these data are used to count or measure something.
-Their values are stored in the numeric classes of MATLAB (double, uint8).
+Also known as Numeric, these data are used to count or measure something.
+Their values are stored in various numeric classes of MATLAB, including floating-point types (such as double and single) and integer types (such as uint8, uint16, int32, etc.).

 2. Qualitative.
-Also known as Categorical or "Word", these data are used to describe something using a label like Male or Female, or Good or Bad.
-These data take the form of booleans (true or false) or character or word data and are stored in MATLAB classes like logical, string, or categorical arrays (see below).
+Also known as Categorical, these data are used to describe something using a label like Male or Female, or Good or Bad.
+In MATLAB, qualitative data can be stored as logical, string, or categorical arrays (see below), depending on the nature of the categories.

 graph TD